Government of Western Australia LogoGovernment of Western Australia LogoConstruction Training Fund LogoConstruction Training Fund Logo

 Direct indenture

-The apprentice grant is totalled over the full term of the apprenticeship, which takes two to four years of full-time work to complete.
+The Employer Grant is totalled over the entirety of the apprenticeship, which is two to four years of full-time work.
 This includes formal classroom off-the-job training with the RTO, as well as real-world, on-site training.
-To qualify for a trade certificate, the apprentice must demonstrate practical competence and complete all training.
+To qualify for a trade certificate, the apprentice must demonstrate practical competency and complete all training.

 As a direct indenture employer, you and your worker are also connected to a member of the Australian Apprenticeship Support Network.

-If the worker is employed through a Group Training Organisation, the GTO receives the grant and uses it to reduce your hire-out rate.
+If the worker is employed through a GTO, the GTO receives the apprentice grant and uses it to reduce your hire-out rate.
 Look for this on the invoices they issue.

-The GTO is responsible for organising off-the-job training on behalf of the worker and matches them with the employer for the on-site experience.
+The GTO is responsible for organising off-the-job training on behalf of the worker and connecting the apprentice with an employer for on-site experience.

-To be eligible for apprentice grants under the GTO program, the GTO must meet the criteria on the GTO Funds Management Agreement document.
-You can access this upon request from our team at CTF.
+To be eligible for the Employer Grant under the GTO program, the GTO must meet the criteria on the GTO Funds Management Agreement document.
+You can access this upon request from the CTF team.

 Employer Grant